-- You run a Google Adwords search campaign and you increase your bid (the amount you are prepared to pay per click) by 20% when the user in question is on one of your remarketing lists.
+- You run a Google Ads search campaign and you increase your bid (the amount you are prepared to pay per click) by 20% when the user in question is on one of your remarketing lists.

-- You run a Google Adwords search campaign and instead of bidding only on keywords which are very specific to what you offer, you bid on more keywords when the user in question is on one of your remarketing lists.
+- You run a Google Ads search campaign and instead of bidding only on keywords which are very specific to what you offer, you bid on more keywords when the user in question is on one of your remarketing lists.

 If you are already engaged in search or display advertising online, it makes little sense not to continue to advertise to visitors to your website who did not become customers by using retargeting - it usually costs significantly less than search ads and gives you a second opportunity to convince people to buy your product or service.
 And if you are not already engaged in online advertising, retargeting offers you a low-risk introduction, while at the same time improving the effectiveness of your other marketing efforts.